Trashed Up Shortbread Cookie Bars (that use leftover Halloween candy)

 - Preheat oven to 350.
-Line a 9x13 baking dish with parchment paper and set aside.
+Line a 9x13 baking dish (I use this one) with parchment paper and set aside.

-- In the bowl of a stand mixer or with a hand mixer beat butter for 1 minute, then scrape down the sides and add the powdered sugar and beat on low until incorporated.
-Scrape down the sides and add the flour and the corn starch.
+- In the bowl of a stand mixer or with a hand mixer, beat butter for 1 minute, then scrape down the sides and add the powdered sugar and beat on low until incorporated.
+Scrape down the sides of the bowl and add the flour and the corn starch.
 Beat slowly until the dough resembles a crumbly mixture.

 - Next add the cup of candy pieces and beat until incorporated.
 If it is very dry and crumbly, add ⅛-1/4 Cup water so that the mixture comes together.

-- Spread into the prepared baking dish and bake for 20-25 minutes until golden brown on the edges.
-Remove from oven, and immediately transfer the parchment paper and shortbread bars to a cutting board or flat surface and cut them into squares, and then each square into a diagonal.
+- Spread/press into the prepared baking dish and bake for 20-25 minutes until golden brown on the edges.
+Remove from oven, and immediately lift/transfer the parchment paper and shortbread bars to a cutting board or flat surface and cut them into squares, and then cut each square diagonally.

 - Allow bars to cool completely, then separate them with a butter knife by running the knife along the lines you have already cut.
 Then enjoy!